hongphuc95/vite-mon-visa/README.md

 # Configuration
 ## Environment variables
-The following configurations are optionals.
+The following configurations are optional.
 You can either use `.env` file or set environment variables manually

 To enable notifications via email, set these environment variables below
 ```
 EMAIL_NOTIFY_ENABLED=true
-SENDGRID_API_KEY=<api_key>
 SENDGRID_EMAIL=<your_destination_email>
 (optional) SENDGRID_SENDER=<sender_address>
+(optional) SENDGRID_API_KEY=<api_key>
 ```
+In case you want to set up the sender email using your own domain, you can do so by providing the sender email address and the Sendgrid API key value

-To enable notifications via sms, set these environment variables below
+To enable notifications via SMS, set these environment variables below
 ```
 SMS_NOTIFY_ENABLED=true
 TWILIO_AUTH_TOKEN=<token>